wgxcodersdc/organization/learning-resources/ruby-on-rails/study group_guide.md

 ##How can I contribute without being a lead?

-We needs lots of help coordinating events and if you want to help out please let us know :)
+We needs lots of help coordinating events.
+If you want to help out please let us know :)